-- a statement from you quoting the feedback showing that it appears that the marker has failed to mark part of your work, (for example, the feedback says that you did not mention a point that you have covered in your work )
+- a statement from you quoting the feedback showing that it appears that the marker has failed to mark part of your work, (for example, the feedback says that you did not mention a point that you have covered in your work); or

-- a copy of the feedback and a statement from you explain why it does not address points in your work
+- a copy of the feedback and a statement from you explain why it does not address points in your work; or

 When your work has been remarked, if there is a difference between the original mark and the second mark, the Director of Learning and Teaching for your School will adjudicate and award a mark.
 Remember, this could be lower than your original mark.